Tojikan/znz-roll20/docs/p0-rolls.md

 `Player spends 3 energy on jump action over a large gap.
 They roll a 5 with no bonuses or modifiers.
 The final result of the roll is 8`

-For standard rolls, a critical failure (natural 1) always results in a a

-there are no critical successes (natural 10) or critical failures (natural 1s).
-A higher result always result in a better outcome and vice versa with lower results.
-Players can even overcome a natural 1 by spending enough resources.
+There are no critical successes (natural 10) or critical failures (natural 1s).
+A higher result always result in a better outcome and a lower result always results in a worse outcome.
+Players can overcome natural 1s by spending enough resources.

 <br/><br/>

 ### Resource Roll ####

-For any action that requires a resource just to attempt the roll, the player makes a *resource roll*.
-The player makes a regular non-combat roll as specified above with a D10 and their bonuses/modifiers/additional resources.
-However, unlike a traditional roll, the action will succeed but the result of the roll determines the resource cost of the action.

-The resource cost depends on the challenge level that the roll manages to reach.
-If it reaches a higher roll, the final cost is reduced.
-Once the cost of the action is determined, the players subtract that resource. **If the player does not have the resources to complete the action, then it fails regardless of their initial roll**.
+A resource roll is used for any action that is more challenging than a normal action, such as climbing a wall or swimming across a river.
+Similar to a standard roll, a player can add modifiers and spend resources to improve the outcome of the roll.
+However, the result of a resource roll determines a resource cost to complete the action.
+Higher roll results mean that the final cost of the action is reduced (with each challenge level reached).
+After the final cost is determined, the player spends that amount and the action succeeds **If the player does not have the resources to complete the action, then it fails regardless of their initial roll**.

-This type of roll is for feats are more difficult or strenous.
-It should be noted that players can still spend resources to enhance the inital results of the roll.
-This is again a gamble - they can spend resources initially to try and reduce the final cost of the action.
-Depending the difficulty of the action, this may pay off or it might not.
+Players can still spend resources initially to enhance the results of the roll.
+Doing so may reduce the final cost of the action and may result in a more efficient outcome

 Examples:
 `Player climbs a tall wall.
 They roll a D10 with their dexterity modifier (+2) and reach a result of 7 which reaches a hard challenge level.
 The ZM determines that this will cost the player 6 energy.
 The player subtracts 6 energy and completes the action.`

 `Player attempts to swim across a wide river.
 Player rolls a 5 + swimming proficiency (+1) for a total of 6.
 They add an additional +2 energy to the roll, resulting in a roll of 8.
-The additional energy manages to tip into the next challenge level and each level reduces the final cost by 5, resulting in the player to spend 10 energy instead of 15.`
+Each challenge level was worth 5 energy points and the player reached a hard level (7-9) from a medium level (4-6) by spending the additional energy.
+Thus the final cost is 10 points instead of 15. `
 <br/><br/>